EJ72/RizomLink-for-Cinema4D/README.md

 1. Seamless Integration with RizomUV

-      Automatically sends UVW data from Cinema 4D to RizomUV, and retrieves updated UV data back to Cinema 4D for seamless UV editing workflow.
+      Sends UVW data from Cinema 4D to RizomUV, and retrieves updated UV data back to Cinema 4D for seamless UV editing workflow.

 2. Automatic RizomUV Detection